jbenden/.tmuxist/README.md

 - `F12` as toogle key for the local keymap so every keystroke is send to the remote session

 On the left side of status-right left from the sync indicator is an indicator that tells you wether the keymap is turnded on or off.

 ## Keybindings

- - `C-\` as prefix key
+ - `C-b` as prefix key
  - `v` begin selection in visual mide
  - `y` copy selection in visual mode
  - `<prefix> s` toggle pane sync